Cvmcosta/ltijs-sequelize/README.md

 > *Learning Tools Interoperability® (LTI®) is a trademark of the IMS Global Learning Consortium, Inc. (https://www.imsglobal.org)*

+> V2.4.0
+> - Added support for `authorizationServer` Platform field, introduced on version `5.7.0` of Ltijs.
+> - Added support for automatic migrations.
+This will greatly increase flexibility.

 > V2.3.0
 > - Added support for Dynamic Registration Service, introduced on version `5.5.0` of Ltijs.